The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: Introduction

 \section{Introduction}

 In nature there are many important phenomena that are driven far from equilibrium by instabilities or by external forces.
-Examples are diverse from forest fires to interstellar turbulence, which is constantly stirred by supernova explosions.
+Examples are diverse from forest fires driven by the wind and impeded by moisture content to interstellar turbulence which is constantly stirred by supernova explosions.
 A proper description and understanding of the multiscale interactions that are responsible for the inevitably complex dynamics in these nonequilibrium systems remains a significant challenge in classical physics.

 The out of equilibrium interfacial growth is another example that has attracted much attention during recent years.
-A description of these growth processes that have been widely recognized is a Langevin like equation by Kardar-Parisi-Zhang (KPZ)~\cite{a10}.
-The KPZ equation is one of the simplest non-linear generalizations of the diffusion equation and is thus connected to many other areas of non-equilibrium dynamics such as the Burgers turbulence~\cite{a11}-~\cite{a12}, driven diffusion and dissipative transport~\cite{a122} as well as flame front propagation~\cite{a123}.
+A description of these growth processes that have been widely recognized is a Langevin like equation formulated by Kardar-Parisi-Zhang (KPZ) in a seminal paper see Ref. [\onlinecite{a10}].
+The KPZ equation is one of the simplest non-linear generalizations of the diffusion equation and is thus connected to many other areas of non-equilibrium dynamics such as Burgers turbulence~\cite{a11, a12}, driven diffusion and dissipative transport~\cite{a122} as well as flame front propagation~\cite{a123}.
+The Burgers and KPZ is interconnected in such a way that the Burgers equation governs the dynamics of the local slope of the interface.

-The KPZ equation has been studied extensively, however there are some remaining controversial issues, in particular estimates of the upper critical dimension are in the range $d_c = 2.8-\infty$~\cite{a13}-~\cite{a137}.
-The reason for searching for a particular value of the upper critical dimension (i.e. below $d_c$ there is no phase transition) is the hope of systematic expansions in $d_c - d$ in analogy with equilibrium critical phenomena.
+The KPZ equation has been studied extensively, however there are some remaining controversial issues, in particular the estimates of the upper critical dimension are in the range $d_c = 2.8-\infty$~\cite{a13, a131, HH2015, a132, a133, a134, a135, a136, a137, lassig1998, katzav2002, fogedby2008, canet2010, schwartz2012, alves2014}.
+Beyond $d_c$ the critical exponents are given by the mean field theory.